gbif/hp-swissnatcoll/en/thematicCommunities/georeferencing.md

 - type: pageMarkdown # This block will render the markdown in this file so no data property needed

 - type: features # The block type "features" shows a list of cards
-  data: features.couldBeAnyName # We also need some data for those cards.
+  data: features.georeferencingPages # We also need some data for those cards.
 In this case we refer to a yaml file in the _data folder.

 - type: split
   data: features.someOtherNameForSomeData